Midwesterners who need to make a quick trip to get gas or

 and producing and packaging products to be sold in its convenience

 Kwik Trip is growing quickly.
-The convenience store chain
+In 2014 it opened 34 convenience

-testing a new 5,000-square-foot store format designed to
+Kwik Trip is testing a new 5,000-square-foot store

 To compensate for shrinking fuel and tobacco margins, the